Turkish leader acknowledges 'shortcomings' in quake response

 “Our hands cannot pick up anything because of the cold,” Pikal said.
 “Work machines are needed.”

-Turkey’s president said the country’s death toll passed 9,000.
-The Syrian Health Ministry said the death toll in government-held areas climbed past 1,200.
-At least 1,600 people have died in the rebel-held northwest, according to the volunteer first responders known as the White Helmets.
+Erdogan said Turkey’s death toll passed 9,000.
+The Syrian Health Ministry reported that the death toll in government-held areas climbed past 1,200.
+And at least 1,600 people have died in Syria’s rebel-held northwest, according to the volunteer first responders known as the White Helmets.

 That brought the overall total to nearly 12,000.
 Tens of thousands more are injured.